 - Communicate the potential career paths that employees can take within the company.

 An example to learn from: Buffer is a social media marketing software company that has led the way in transparency for over a decade.
-It has a dedicated public page that shares the company’s monthly metrics, where team members are located, how many PTO days are taken each month, and even the salary of each employee.
+It has a dedicated public page that shares the company’s monthly metrics, where team members are located, how many PTO days are taken each month, and even salaries for individual positions.

 8. Prioritize clear, regular communication.